- Grant Recipient

 Historical Society of East Rockaway & Lynbrook

-Henri Charpentier, a world renowned chef, was born in Nice, France.
+World renowned chef, Henri Charpentier, was born in Nice, France in 1880.
 After working at various restaurants in Europe, he immigrated to the United States with his wife in 1907.
 After finding a property for sale in East Rockaway, they purchased it and turned it into what would become the famous “Original Henri’s Restaurant.”
 The little restaurant gained in popularity and became a rendezvous for the rich and famous.
 Charpentier told the story of accidentally inventing Crepes Suzette while preparing dinner for a party, including the then-Prince of Wales, later Edward VII, at a restaurant in Monte Carlo.

 An undated letter Graham A. Ashdown, Charpentier’s first cousin, provided Foodreference.com offers the following account of the Crepes Suzette invention: